 Riding the bright red San Diego Trolley system is a great way to get around San Diego and see the city in its diversity.
 Three lines (Blue, Orange, and Green), 134 signature red light rail vehicles, 51 miles of track, and 53 stations take you a wide swath of the city and surrounding communities.
 Here are some of the trolley stops where you'll want to get off and explore the surrounding neighborhoods.
-Fares: $1.50 to $3 one-way.
-Runs: every 15 minutes; 7 minutes peak; 30 minutes off peak.
+Fares: $2.50 and up one-way.
+Runs: every 15 minutes; 7 minutes peak; 30 minutes off-peak.

 01 of 18

 The San Diego Trolley system will never be confused with a true subway system, but it does have one true subway station.
 Located under the campus of San Diego State University, this underground platform opened in 2005 when the Green Line opened.
 A tunnel was dug under the campus, where a subterranean station was built, allowing easy arrival and departure for students using the public rail system.
 So impressive is the SDSU station, with its attractive design, that in 2007 it was awarded a Grand Orchid award for local architectural achievement.
 After admiring the station itself, take a stroll around the massive campus, San Diego's oldest and largest university.

 Served by Bus Routes: 11, 14, 15, 115, 856, 936, 955

 02 of 18

 If only to step off the train and onto this platform in the sky - that's the reason you'd want to check out the Grantville Station.
 From Interstate 8 you see it sweeping along the elevated tracks.
 But standing up on the platform, you realize how high up you are.
 Other than that, you'll probably want to step back on the next train, unless you work or do business in this heavily commercial area.